vishvAsa/kalpAntaram/dharmaH/vishvAsaH/visheSha-dharmaH/Ashrama/vivAhaH/inbreeding.md

 इति मनुः। विस्तारो [ऽत्र](https://www.wisdomlib.org/hinduism/book/manusmriti-with-the-commentary-of-medhatithi/d/doc199777.html)।

 Gautama (4.
-2-5).—‘Marriage should he performed with persons not belonging to the same Pravara;—above the Seventh grade among his paternal relations;—also beyond persons of the same seed;—and above the fifth grade among maternal relations.’
+2-5).—‘Marriage should be performed with persons not belonging to the same Pravara;—above the Seventh grade among his paternal relations;—also beyond persons of the same seed;—and above the fifth grade among maternal relations.’

 Vaśiṣṭḥa (8.
 1, 2).—‘He should marry a girl who has no common Ṛṣi (as her ancestor).........; nor one who is in the seventh grade among his paternal and in the fifth grade among his maternal relations.’